FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/newspapers/sandwell-evening-mail/1981-09-23-sandwell-evening-mail.md

 layout: post
 title: Sandwell Evening Mail &#124; 23 September 1981
 maintitle: Sandwell Evening Mail
+suffix: ': Advert for the "Babes In The Wood" pantomime.'
 subtitle: XMAS PARTY BOOKINGS
 description: 'Advert for the "Babes In The Wood" pantomime.'
 post_description: 'Advert for the "Babes In The Wood" pantomime.'